lingaisw/valbot-tui/README.md

 - **🔄 Built-in Updates**: Keep ValBot and installed plugins up to date with the `/update` command
 - **📝 Context Management**: Load conversation context from files to give the AI deep understanding of your codebase

-Whether you're asking quick questions, analyzing complex specifications, or running sophisticated agent workflows, ValBot adapts to your needs with a simple, terminal-first interface.
+Whether you're asking quick questions, analyzing complex specifications, or running sophisticated agent workflows, ValBot adapts to your needs with both a beautiful visual TUI and powerful CLI interface.

 ![image](https://github.com/user-attachments/assets/10b07c71-3fb4-40c9-a8eb-2a26366cefb4)